NUS-HPC-AI-Lab/VideoSys/README.md

 ![Loss](./figure/dit_loss.png)

-To reproduce our results, you need to change data to ImageNet in `train_img.py` and execute the following command:
+To reproduce our results, you need to change the dataset to ImageNet in `train_img.py` and execute the following command:

 ```
 torchrun --standalone --nproc_per_node=8 train_img.py \